MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Operators.md

 ## SHORT DESCRIPTION
-Describes the operators that are supported by  Windows PowerShell®.
+Describes the operators that are supported by  Windows PowerShell?

 ## LONG DESCRIPTION